wildlifesense/WSTL18/README.md

 Copyright (C) 2017 Nikos Vallianos

-The WSTL18 firmware is released under the GNU General Public License version 3 (See COPYING for details).
+The WSTL18 firmware and Eagle files are released under the GNU General Public License version 3 (See COPYING for details).